-Setting up a C-Corp used to require an experienced lawyer, and many entrepreneurs still choose to retain one for various reasons, but it is no longer required.
-“There’s been a dramatic shift in the last ten years,” says Drew Amerson, director of LexLab, an incubator at UC Hastings College of Law.
+Setting up a C-corp used to require an experienced lawyer, and many entrepreneurs still choose to retain one for various reasons, but it is no longer required.
+“There’s been a dramatic shift in the last 10 years,” says Amerson.
 You can pick from a bevy of online services that walk you through the paperwork and provide basic guidance at a lower cost.

-If you do want to have a lawyer from the get-go, check with connections like your accountant or bank.
+If you want to have a lawyer from the get-go, check with connections like your accountant or bank.
 SVB, for example, provides law firm referrals.
-Sites such as LawTrades and UpCounsel can also help you find an independent lawyer at a reasonable cost.
+Sites such as LawTrades and UpCounsel can also help you find an independent lawyer.
 If you want the handholding and fuller range of services from an established law firm, try to negotiate a deferred fee arrangement, Amerson suggests.
-Typically, the firm agrees to provide some free hours with the understanding that it won’t be paid unless your company reaches some milestone—say, funding of more than $1 million.
+Typically, the firm agrees to provide some free hours with the understanding that it won’t be paid unless your company reaches some milestone — say, funding of more than $1 million.